joelphimes/Niger-Political-Shift-Examination/README.md

 Key Points:
 - “So what?”: Niger's significance to U.S. counterterrorism efforts in Africa lies in its cooperation, hosting U.S. drone bases, American Special Forces, and logistics experts engaged in operations against Boko Haram and ISIS affiliates.

-- Informed Decision-Making: Analyzing historical data on political stability, leadership, economic health, and reliance on foreign aid.
+- Informed Decision-Making for Foreign Policy: Analyzing historical data on political stability, leadership, economic health, and reliance on foreign aid.
 Stakeholders can gain insights into the country's historical political landscape and how it may have contributed to the coup.

-- Conflict Resolution: The data analysis can help identify potential triggers or contributing factors to political instability in Niger.
+- Conflict Resolution for the UN and DAC Participants: The data analysis can help identify potential triggers or contributing factors to political instability in Niger.

 Content Source: https://www.npr.org/2023/07/27/1190463279/niger-coup-us-counterterrorism-boko-haram-isis